gaultier/blog/detect_data_races_with_dtrace.md

 ## Example

-I [fixed](https://github.com/ory/kratos/commit/66739820c9d45ad4bc465b2ce3e10311967e29e4) recently a data race in Go at work.
-I have reproduced it in C for simplicity, because Go inlines function calls quite heavily and some functions, e.g. `append()`, `len()`, are not real functions but in fact builtin, it's hard to trace them.
+I recently [fixed](https://github.com/ory/kratos/commit/66739820c9d45ad4bc465b2ce3e10311967e29e4) a data race in Go at work.
+Since it is an open-source project I can share my work which is great!
+I have reproduced this race in C for simplicity, because Go inlines function calls quite heavily and some functions, e.g. `append()`, `len()`, are not real functions but in fact builtin, it's hard to trace them.

-In theory DTrace can trace arbitrary instructions and static probes, but in Go static probes are annoying to declare since that needs CGO, and on ARM64 macOS (my current laptop) tracing arbitratry instructions does not work.
+In theory DTrace can trace arbitrary instructions and static probes, but in Go static probes are annoying to declare since that needs CGO, and on ARM64 macOS (my current laptop) tracing arbitrary instructions does not work.

 The program appends data to a growable byte array in a thread, and reads the length of this byte array in another thread, without synchronization, until an expected value is reached.
-Text book read-write data race, but this kind of thing happens in production code when the compiler does not protect us from ourselves:
+Textbook read-write data race, but this kind of thing happens in production code when the compiler does not protect us from ourselves:

 ```c
 #include <assert.h>